01mf02/jaq/docs/corelang.md

 ### Objects

 An object is a mapping from keys to values.
-In jq, keys must be strings, whereas in jaq, keys can be arbitrary values.

 An empty object can be constructed with the filter `{}`.
 An object with a single key and value can be constructed by `{(k): v}`,